 In this article we’ll look at how you can earn Avios and British Airways tier points by flying with Alaska Airlines and whether it’s worth it compared to flying British Airways.

 It is possible to earn Avios and BA tier points when you fly with Alaska Airlines instead of their own mileage reward currency.
-This is because the airlines have a joint partnership.
+This is because the airlines are both members of the oneworld airline alliance.

 When you book or manage your flights with Alaska Airlines, you will be able to add your British Airways Executive Club number.
 Upon completion of your flights you will automatically be credited the correct Avios.